CarInsurance.com Insights

 Who has the cheapest state minimum auto insurance for seniors in West Virginia?

-Our data show that Erie Insurance provides the cheapest state minimum auto insurance for seniors in West Virginia, at around $374 per year.
-State Farm and Westfield Insurance also rank highly for affordable state minimum coverage for seniors in West Virginia.
+Based on our data, $374 offers the lowest state minimum auto insurance rates for seniors in West Virginia, at $374 yearly.
+State Farm and Westfield Insurance also provide affordable rates on state minimum coverage for seniors in West Virginia.

 Which companies offer the cheapest liability car insurance for seniors in West Virginia?